OCA/commission/sale_commission/README.rst

 * Allow to group by agent when generating invoices.
 * Set agent popup window with a kanban view with richer information and mobile friendly.
+* When contacts are created as part of the insertion data for the creation of the parent company; the parent company's agents don't be passed to the contacts because it is a multi-valued field.

 Bug Tracker
 ===========